lakuts/Homework/AndreiLakuts/rss_reader/readme.md

 Author: Andrei Lakuts

 RSS reader is a command-line utility which receives RSS URL and prints results to stdout.

 ##Program runs on pure Python and doesn't require installation of additional modules.

+##Installation:

+In Version 1.2 added the ability to install rss_reader as CLI-utility.
+You cal install it from "dist" folder in your Python environment like this:

+In OS Windows:

+   - pip install rss_reader-1.2.zip

+In OS Linux:

+   - pip install rss_reader-1.2.tar.gz

+Program also works without installation.

 ##Usage: